loopbackio/loopback-next/packages/example-getting-started/docs/model.md

 - a description that details what the todo is all about
 - a boolean flag for whether or not we've completed the task

-Inside the `src/models` folder, create two files:
+Create another folder in `src` called `models` and inside of that folder, create two files:
 - `index.ts`
 - `todo.model.ts`